 About the Course

-The role of the Individual Automatic Rifleman (IAR) is to lay down a high volume of suppressive cover fire against individual and area targets for their team during an engagement from various fixed positions and on the move.
 Urban operations present significant operational concerns, such as near and far objective collateral risk.
 The Urban Objective Rifleman course trains operators in novel solutions and methods that address the concerns of collateral risk.
 The UOR course will emphasize advanced trigger control management, burst vs. controlled fire, rapid target engagement, bipod deployment, accuracy and ammo management, equipment selection.

-Operators will be trained to excel in the requisite skills to deliver accurate sustained saturated fire to intermediate distances (medium engagement range) against multiple targets.
+You will be trained to excel in the requisite skills to deliver accurate sustained saturated fire to intermediate distances (medium engagement range) against multiple targets.

 Operators of lawfully possessed select fire M-16/M-4's, binary triggers, forced reset triggers and similar specialty type triggers are encouraged to take this course.